geidelguerra/geidelguerra/README.md

 I have experience developing SaaS applications, REST APIs, Third-Party integrations (Facebook, Twitter, Google, LinkedIn, YouTube, Stripe) and basic websites using NuxtJs and Vue.

+I prefer Backend and cli tools development.

 I have some experience with AWS and DevOps.
-I use Digital Ocean for my personal stuff.
+I use Digital Ocean, fly.io and Netlify for my personal stuff.

 I have basic knowledge of Git.
 I use GitHub for all my personal and company projects.